 The queue for pending hooks will restart once you exit the window with an

 Note: To allow Juju to continue processing events normally, you must

-exit the hook execution window with the
+exit the hook execution with a zero return code (using the

 The queue can be halted by exiting with an

 hook as failed.
 Juju will revert to its normal behaviour of suspending

 everything until this error status is resolved, which you can do by issuing the